-This programme is a collaborative partnership between Birmingham Metropolitan College at the Centre of Sporting Excellence and the University of Worcester.
-Birmingham Metropolitan College will be the main provider and delivery of services throughout the Foundation degree with the University or Worcester support.
+This programme is a collaborative partnership between Kidderminster College at the Centre of Sporting Excellence (CoSE) Campus and the University of Worcester.
+Kidderminster College will be the main provider and delivery of services throughout the Foundation degree with the University of Worcester support.